peterhry/peterhrynkow.com/_posts/2019-01-01-testing-react-apps.md

 This is a great piece of wisdom from Guillermo Rauch.

 Think of it like this: Instead of writing a unit test for every _atom_ in your application, zoom out a bit and write some integration tests for the _molecules_.
 Action creators, reducers, and selectors are atoms that when combined form a connected component molecule.
-By testing a molecule you are also testing its atoms.
-But more importantly you're ensuring that those atoms work together.
+By testing the molecule you’re also testing its atoms, but more importantly, you’re ensuring that those atoms work together.

-I like to think of a component as a black box and test it from the UI.
+It’s best to think of a component as a black box and test its behavior from the UI.
 The component under test might be made up of many smaller components as well as dependencies (reducers, action creators, etc.) but with the help of a code coverage tool, you can verify that these elements are covered by your tests.

-Unit tests make sense if you intend to package your code and publish it to npm, but for testing application behavior, integration tests are more likely to catch problems.
+Unit tests still make sense if you intend to package your code and publish it to npm, but for testing application behavior, integration tests are more likely to catch problems.

 More to come.